developmentseed/housing-passports-labeling/app/posts/s0-introduction/0-1-Overview/index.md

 The tables below provide a breakdown of building property and parts classes, along with the cities where the labeling has been done.

-Additionally, there is a piece of information about the classes for rooftop labeling.
+Additionally, there is a piece of information about the classes for rooftop mapping.

 ## Building properties